Friday 17 March 2017, 7.30pm

 Overbow fiddle and double recorder player Laura Cannell will be performing new pieces from her latest album Simultaneous Flight Movement, and electronic improvisor Hoofus performs his rustic cadences, Modern Ritual will also give the premier performance of Jennifer Lucy Allan’s Foulis’s Daughter: A short history of the foghorn in 30 interrupted acts A spoken, sounded and interrupted performance/talk, tracing a rhythmic history of the foghorn at the edges of the Atlantic: along the fog-bound Labrador Coast; at a bend on the Firth of Clyde; on the tip of The Lizard and from the cliffs at the South Foreland in Kent.
 And, Luke Turner explores new paths with his writing on walking as ritual.

 Charles Hayward is an English drummer/singer/composer and was a founding member of the experimental rock groups This Heat and Camberwell Now.
 He also played with early European improv group Mal Dean's Amazing Band and gigged and recorded with Phil Manzanera in Quiet Sun as well as a short stint with Gong.
-Since the late 80's he has concentrated on solo projects and collaborations, including Massacre (with Bill Laswell and Fred Frith), Monkey Puzzle Trio and Albert Newton (with Pat Thomas and John Edwards).
-The project This Is Not This Heat has recently completed a 3 year series of performances in UK, Europe, US and Japan.
+Since the late 80's he has concentrated on solo projects and collaborations including Massacre (with Bill Laswell and Fred Frith), Monkey Puzzle Trio, Albert Newton (with Pat Thomas and John Edwards) and This Is Not This Heat which toured the UK, Europe, USA and Japan between 2016-2019 performing expanded versions of This Heat’s oeuvre to unfaltering critical acclaim.
+Hayward’s latest group, Abstract Concrete, formed from London players from a diversity of European underground scenes, released it’s self-titled debut album in November 2023.

 www.lauracannell.com